dewocracy/careers/fullstack-developer.md

 It doesn't matter if you don't know all our tech stack.
 We are all deveolpers after all!

 Don't you like this stack for very valid reasons?
 Worry not!
-Come, tell us why and let's improve our code together 🤝
+Come, tell us why and let's improve our code together. 🤝

 We don't have a legacy, it's all new, and we've tried to make it simple (we 💚 [the KISS principle](https://en.wikipedia.org/wiki/KISS_principle))

 ## Process 🏁

 1. Initial filter by reading your CV/LinkedIn/Github or anything you can provide us.
 We only do this in case we have a large number of applications.
-2. Call with one of us which includes a small tech exercise (it shouldn't take more than 2h)
+2. Call with one of us which includes a small tech exercise (it shouldn't take more than 2h).
-3. Call with the rest of the team
+3. Call with the rest of the team.
 4. We send an offer :)

 ## Reach us! 💌